testdouble/arg-that/README.md

 subject.save #=> {:name => "Bob", :age => 28, :email => "bob@example.com" :created_at => 2013-07-18 21:40:58 -0400}
 ```

-While authoring the test, we neither care much about the value of `created_time`, nor do we know how to specify it exactly.
+While authoring the test, we neither care much about the value of `created_at`, nor do we know how to specify it exactly.
 That means we can't just do this:

 ``` ruby
 result = subject.save